Canadian Clean Energy Technologies R&D Partnering Delegation to India

 Please note that specific dates and times of program elements may be subject to change.

-Before the official itinerary begins, the program will offer:
+Before the official itinerary begins, participants will join a virtual briefing with the following agenda:

-• Meetings in Mumbai with other large stakeholders and potential strategic partners interested in decarbonisation solutions.
+• Discussions with large stakeholders and potential partners focused on decarbonization solutions

-• Participation in Innovations in Energy Management and Clean Energy seminar.
-The seminar will be followed by B2B meetings and a networking lunch with potential Indian partners and end users.
+• Participate in the Innovations in Energy Management and Clean Energy seminar, followed by B2B meetings and a networking lunch with Indian partners and end-users

-• Meetings and site visits with local large and medium sized stakeholders and potential strategic partners in the power, renewables, mineral processing and oil and gas sectors.
+• Meetings and site visits with local large and medium sized companies in power, renewables, mineral processing, and oil and gas sectors

 India’s clean technology sector is growing rapidly, fueled by sustainability, targets robust policy support, and rising private sector involvement.
 The country is establishing itself as a global leader in renewable energy, energy efficiency, and green innovation.